timvandriel/raster_tools_plugin/README.md

 <img src="media/dcValues.png" width="400" height="600">

-Set values for lumber cost calculations.
-These values are used in raster computation.
+- Set values for lumber cost calculations.
+These values are used in the raster computation.

 ---